Robin-WZQ/AMDET/README.md

 python generate_image_erase.py
 ```

-### Visulization 🖼️
+### Visualization 🖼️

-- We also provide the visualization script for reproducing the images in our paper.
-Please follow the specific instruction in each file.
+> We also provide the visualization script for reproducing the images in our paper.

+- Please follow the specific instruction in each file.

 ```
 cd ./Analysis